mgaman/PDUlib/README.md

 ## setSCAnumber
 <b>void setSCAnumber(const char *)</b>
-Before one can encode and send a PDU the number of the Service Centre must be known.
+Before one can encode and send a PDU the number of the Service Centre must be provided.
+This action may, or may not, be necessary depending on your network provider.
+Here in the developers location this action may be omitted but I cannot speak for other locations.
-Typically this can be discovered in a GSM modem by issuing the command
+Typically the SCA number can be discovered in a GSM modem by issuing the command
 AT+CSCA?

+The examples provided all include this action.
+I suggest you comment out the *pdu.setSCAnumber()* statement and see what happens.
 ## getSMS
 <b>const char *getSMS()</b>
 This returns the address of the buffer created by **encodePDU**.
 The buffer already contains the termination character CTRL/Z so can be used as is.